entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The distinction between symmetrical and asymmetrical dorsal and ventral lobes of the caudal fin was not clarified by Forey (1998, char.
+> - Clement *et al.* (2024): "The distinction between symmetrical and asymmetrical dorsal and ventral lobes of the caudal fin was not clarified by Forey (1998, char.
 97).
 Generally, the ventral lobe bears 1 or 2 lepidotrichia less than the dorsal lobe.
 We considered a condition with a difference of up to two lepidotrichia as symmetrical."

 > - The coding of *Qujingodus* is ?.

 251. Epichordal lobe of caudal fin: starting posterior to mid-total length (0), starting anterior to mid-total length (1)
-> Clement *et al.* (in review), Character 251.
+> Clement *et al.* (2024), Character 251.

 > - Character XX in 'early gnathostome phylogeny dataset'.